 Look for high chairs with covers that can be easily removed, cleaned and replaced.

 It also pays to use one that doesn’t have hard-to-reach areas where food such as tiny bits of meat and vegetables could get trapped, and also one that doesn’t need to be completely taken part in order to be cleaned.

-We’ve gone into high chair safety in more detail below, but in terms of the chair itself you want one that has a wide base and cannot easily be tipped over.
+We’ve gone into safety in more detail below, but in terms of the chair itself you want one that has a wide base and cannot easily be tipped over.

 It’s also worth checking there aren’t any areas where little fingers or hands could get caught or trapped.

-Given you’ll spend anything from $75 to £200 or more on a high chair, it goes without saying you’ll want something that will last at least a couple of years.
+Given you’ll spend anything from $75 to £200 or more on one, it goes without saying you’ll want something that will last at least a couple of years.

 If the chair can be adjusted as your baby grows older, this will help ensure they can use the same chair from the first year to the next.

-Some high chairs come with wheels, which can be a very convenient feature if you’re planning to use the chair in several rooms.
+Some high chairs come with wheels, which can be a very convenient feature if you’re planning to use it in several rooms.

 If the chair does have wheels, you should make sure the locking mechanism is set each time you use the chair.

-A movable (either removable or slide-able) tray can be a very useful feature when taking your baby in and out of the chair, especially if they like to wriggle a lot in protest at having to get in or out of the chair!
+A movable (either removable or slide-able) tray can be a very useful feature when taking your baby in and out of the chair, especially if they like to wriggle a lot in protest at having to get in or out of it!